They can be sortable, selectable, distinguishable, and type safe.

 // TypeId (unboxed) is just a (fancy) string and can be used as one with no extra stepsconst justAString: string = userId

-in a function just to strongly type the list of ids that my app uses:
+doSomethingWithOrgId(userId) I like to wrap typeidUnboxed in a function just to strongly type the list of ids that my app uses:

 import {typeidUnboxed, type TypeId} from 'typeid-js'

-type IdPrefixes = 'user' | 'org' | 'file' | 'transaction'
+type IdPrefixes = 'u' | 'org' | 'file' | 'transaction'

-function generateId<T extends IdPrefixes>(prefix: T) { return typeidUnboxed(prefix)}
+export function generateId<T extends IdPrefixes>(prefix: T) { return typeidUnboxed(prefix)}